- "Active" means the company is currently on the register as active - it does not mean it is a good prospect or financially healthy.

 - Company status is a public register status, not a financial, credit, or trustworthiness assessment.

-This guide explains what the most common statuses mean and how to interpret them for data quality and CRM workflows.
-It is not legal advice, and company status alone is not a substitute for financial or commercial due diligence.
+This guide explains what each of the common statuses means and what your pipeline should do about it, for data quality and CRM data cleaning workflows.
+It is not legal advice, and status alone is not a substitute for financial or commercial due diligence.

 What company status tells you (and what it does not)